 The victim can only be saved by defibrillating the heart with a high voltage that will get the potassium ions back in position for the next contraction of the heart muscle.
 CPR chest compressions and mouth-to-mouth will not do any good to save the victim because they don’t do anything to correct or reset the potassium ions.

-You may be familiar with the paddles that we see in dramatic emergency room scenes in movies and TV shows.
+You may be familiar with the paddles we see in dramatic emergency room scenes in movies and TV shows.
 Doctors use those paddles to deliver high-voltage shocks to ventricular fibrillation patients, and the shock resets the potassium ions.